Copper Criteria

 Find the Hidden Treat

-Front Paw Pod Target (Copper)
+Front Pod Target (Copper)

 Give Paw

-Go Say Hi/Controlled Greeting
+Go Say Hi

-Go Through a Tunnel
+Go Through A Hoop

 Hand Signal Free Space (Copper)

-Hold Two Toys at Once
+Hold Two Toys

 Jumble Sale